ethereum/EIPs/EIPS/eip-draft_app_keys.md

 Maybe favor the one that leads to less indexes, less computations alternative has the benefit of being much cleaner, especially for the 256 bits decompositions

+### App custom sub path

+hdSubPath

+with uint under 0x80000000, 31 bits

+should follow bip32

+can be hardened

+can be writen in hex or int

 ### Example HD paths for app keys:
 EIP#: 12345
 personaPath: 0